paramoredigital/EE-YQL-Plugin/README.md

 ## Changelog

 * 1.0 (May 7, 2012) - First release
+* 1.1 (May 20, 2012) - Added support for variable prefixing to prevent variable conflicts in nested variable pairs.

 ## Support
 If you find a bug, please create a Github issue.
 Be sure to include your template tags and the expected result.
 If you think you can make the EE YQL plugin better, feel free to submit a pull request.